sumwale/ybox/README.md

-In this way this acts as a complete replacement of flatpak/snap while being able to choose from way bigger software repositories, and with applications configured the way they are supposed to be in the original Linux distribution (which is only Arch Linux for now).
+In this way this acts as a complete replacement of flatpak/snap while being able to choose from way bigger software repositories, and with applications configured the way they are supposed to be in the original Linux distribution.
 The big difference being that these are just containers where you can open a shell (using `ybox-cmd`) and learn/play as required, or micro-configure stuff.
 The shell will behave quite like a full Linux installation apart from missing system-level stuff like systemd.